Akianonymus/gdrive-downloader/README.md

 But sometimes, downloading files from shared drive ( team drives ) errors.
 To tackle this, use `--key` flag and bypass that error.
 In case it still errors out, give your own api key as argument.

-To get your own api key, go to [Retrieve API key](#retrive-api-key) section.
+To get your own api key, go to `Retrieve API key` section in [auth.md](https://github.com/akianonymus/google-drive-upload/blob/master/auth.md).

 Note: Even after specifying api key, don't recklessly download a file over and over, it will lead to 24 hr ip ban.

 To handle the issue ( more of a abuse ) in above note, use oauth authentication.

 Other scenario where oauth authentication is needed would be for downloading private files/folders.
-Go to [Oauth Authentication](#oauth-authentication) section for more info.
+Go to [Authentication](#authentication) section for more info.

 `gdl gdrive_id/gdrive_url`